iskodirajga/buzzingpixel.com/system/user/content/software/fabricator/documentation/sections/05--javascript/function-sets.md

 </code>
 </pre>

+To auto init a Fabricator function set on, set a property of `autoInit: true` in the object.

 In addition to being run from a controller, this function set can be accessed directly like so:

 <pre class="language-javascript">